gcallah/BookReviews/BiggarInterview/questions.md

 So there's no transcendence in Hobbes's case for why to create a Leviathan.

+Liberalism rejects "comprehensive doctrines": and so promotes moral relativism.

 So perhaps liberalism is really where things went off the rails?